JOINT REPLACEMENT: KNEE-TEP

 ALL IMAGES Courtesy of Zimmer Biomet and Smith & Nephew

-The knee joint is often depicted as a simple hinge joint, but upon closer inspection, it is an extremely complex joint with a rotational sliding mechanism and many important ligaments.
-TREATMENT SHOULD BE CARRIED OUT ACCORDINGLY BY A KNEE SPECIALIST.
+The knee joint is often presented as a simple hinge joint, but upon closer inspection it is a highly complex joint with a rotational sliding mechanism and many important ligaments.
+THE TREATMENT SHOULD BE CARRIED OUT BY A KNEE SPECIALIST.

 DUE TO THE HIGH stresses to which the knee joints are exposed, wear and tear phenomena occur very frequently in the course of life, resulting in significant complaints and limitations in quality of life.
 Early sports injuries, malalignments, or overweight significantly favor this development.